reynoldharbin/flipflash/README.md

 # FlipFlash

-This open source project provides flashcards for the capital city of the states in the USA
+Flashcards for you and your kids to test your knowledge of the capital cities of each states in the USA

-The 50 flash cards are shown in random order, and is designed to help your kids (and maybe you) remember that the capital of Maine is ...
+The 50 flash cards are shown in random order, and will help you remember that the capital of Maine is ...

+# Tech
+Node web app

 # Demo
 See a live demo at http://quiz.reynold.live